oracle-livelabs/oci-core/oci-fullstackdrs/drpg-members/drpg-members.md

 - Add members to Ashburn DRPG (Primary)- ATP(Primary DB),MuShop Compute VM's(node-0 and node-1),two volume groups( Boot volumes of MuShop Compute VM's)
 - Add members to Phoenix DRPG (Standby)-ATP(Standby DB)

-As part of the MuShop architecture, Full Stack DR will create the MuShop VM's in the phoenix region during the Switchover.
+As part of the MuShop architecture,Virtual machines are deployed as Cold VM or Pilot light pattern.Full Stack DR will create the MuShop VM's in the phoenix region during the Switchover.

 ## Task 1: Add members to Ashburn DRPG (Primary)